 - An orchestrator to manage, run, and monitor RPA workflows and coordinate the work of multiple robots.

 - Robots that interact with applications and data to complete tasks.

 An RPA workflow may consist of both UI and API automation steps, allowing for the design of highly capable robots with advanced workflow logic for decision making, parallel processing, and error handling.
 RPA workflows are published to the orchestrator repository.
 The orchestrator assigns jobs to robots and monitors their activities.

-An RPA tool with a visual low-code/no-code interface can make it possible for you to do all your work in one screen – record screen actions, drag-and-wire API and UI automation steps, and parameterize input variables.
+An RPA solution with a visual low-code/no-code interface can make it possible for you to do all your work in one screen – record screen actions, drag-and-wire API and UI automation steps, and parameterize input variables.
 The tool can also give you the option to work with code and insert Python operations in RPA workflows.

 How is RPA different from traditional automation?